jst-build/jst/doc/concepts/profiling.md

  - `"--profile"`, `"--dump-graph"`, `"--dump-plain-graph"`.
 Each a path fragment specifying the file name for the profile file, the graph file, or plain-graph file, respectively.
-If not given, the respective file will not be requested in the invocation of `just`.
+If not given, the respective file will not be requested in the invocation of `jst`.
  - `"meta data"` A path fragment specifying the file name of the meta-data file.
 If not give, no meta-data file will be created.

-If invocation logging is requested, `just-mr` will create for each invocation a directory `<prefix>/<project-id>/<YYYY-mm-DD-HH:MM>-<uuid>` where
+If invocation logging is requested, `jst` will create for each invocation a directory `<prefix>/<project-id>/<YYYY-mm-DD-HH:MM>-<uuid>` where

  - `<prefix>` is the directory specified by the `"directory"`